-Van Harris is our leader for a trip to Wapanocca National Wildlife Refuge in Turrell, Arkansas—a short trip across the river from Memphis.
-See recent eBird sightings at this important birding hotspot here.
+Van Harris is our leader for a trip to Wapanocca National Wildlife Refuge in Turrell, Arkansas—a short trip across the river.
+Check out recent and past eBird sightings at this hotspot here.

-Meet at 7:30 am on Sunday, October 10 at the visitor center parking lot, 178 Hammond Ave, Turrell, AR 72384.
-Birding from car with some easy walking.
+Meet at 8:00 am on Sunday, Oct.
+9 at the park office/visitor center parking lot, 178 Hammond Ave, Turrell, AR 72384.
+Birding will be from your car with some easy walking.
 Bring lunch if you wish.
-No access to restrooms.
+Restrooms are not open.
+You don’t have to be a MTOS member to participate and be sure to bring binoculars.

 For more information, contact Van Harris at firstname.lastname@example.org or 901-876-3337.